-The days of teams organised under top-to-bottom hierarchy are long gone.
-Organisations are slowly waking up to the idea of cross functional collaboration.
+The days of teams organized under top-to-bottom hierarchy are long gone.
+Organizations are slowly waking up to the idea of cross functional collaboration.
 Well thought out cross functional teams can lead to agility and innovation from project planning to contract management.
 What is a cross-functional team and how can your team achieve its advantages?

 A cross-functional team has members with varying skill sets, all working towards a common goal.
-In business, this means people from different departments and levels of the organisation working together to solve problems.
-In some instances, these teams can include people outside of the organisation.
+In business, this means people from different departments and levels of the organization working together to solve problems.
+In some instances, these teams can include people outside of the organization.

 Which of the following is an example of a cross-functional business process?

 - A team of marketing specialists, accountants and end-developers working towards a new contract with suppliers.

 - A team, including the CEO, mid-level manager and customer representative planning a new product design.

 If you said both of them, you would be right.
 Both are examples of cross functionality.
 They fall inside the definition because they showcase the core essence of cross functionality.
 You have a group of people with varied expertise and even different hierarchical status within the company working towards a common objective.

 At its best, cross functional collaboration can lead to a culture of improvement and development.
 When a team is working cross functionally, it can result in innovation and ‘out-of-the-box’ thinking.

 In theory, cross collaborating groups sound ideal.
 You are getting different levels of leadership and expertise working towards solving common goals.
 What could possibly go wrong?